denten-papers/blunt-instrumental/blunt.md

-can enact meaningful change in our universities, our libraries, and our communities.[^1] I write, then, being inspired by the research being done in places like the Critical Making Lab at University of Toronto, Concept Lab at UC Irvine, metaLab at Harvard, along with many similar research outfits that routinely engage with material culture as a matter of scholarly practice.
+can enact meaningful change in our universities, our libraries, and our communities.[^1] I write, then, being inspired by the research being done in places like the Critical Making Lab at University of Toronto, Concept Lab at UC Irvine, and metaLab at Harvard, along with many similar research outfits that routinely engage with material culture as a matter of scholarly practice.
-Besides talking and writing papers, the students in my courses create models, curate exhibitions, file patents, convene conferences, write grant applications, send letters to the senate, build, sculpt, and code.
+Besides talking and writing papers, the students in my courses create models, curate exhibitions, file patents, convene conferences, write grant applications, send letters to the senate, draw, build, and code.

-Understood in the context of the university at large, the Digital Humanities (DH) movement can---and must, as I will argue here---be seen as part of the "computational turn" altering the course of all major disciplines: see computational biology, computational linguistics, computational social science, computational chemistry, and so on.
-In general agreement with Geoffrey Rockwell, Stephen Ramsey,[^2] and William J. Turkel[^3] I believe programming to be an important methodological apparatus for the advancement of the
+Understood in the context of the university at large, the digital humanities (DH) can be seen as part of the "computational turn" altering the course of all major disciplines: see computational biology, computational linguistics, computational social science, computational chemistry, and so on.
+In general agreement with Geoffrey Rockwell, Stephen Ramsey,[^2] and William J.
-humanities: a set of tools and methods that can extend and supplement the traditional research activities of a historian, a literary scholar, or a philosopher.
+Turkel[^3] among others, I believe that programming can offer new and promising avenues for the advancement of the humanities: a set of tools and methods that can supplement the traditional research activities of a historian, a literary scholar, or a philosopher.
+DH cannot be reduced to computation.
+But to the extent that we use computational tools and methodologies, we must speak the language common to all computationally-inflected fields.
+That is not to argue for exclusion or elitism.
+My point is rather to acknowledge the difficulty required for coding fluently: from general digital literacy to literacy in statistics.

-But in this essay, I would like to make a pragmatic case against a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
-More perniciously, the kind of tools I have in mind prevent or discourage a critical engagement with methodology.
-To be clear: much work remains to be completed in the area of improving humanities infrastructure.
-The care of instruments that enable research and collaboration within our community is not in question here.
-Rather, I am concerned with tools that offer the promise of easy insight.
+In this essay, I would like to make a pragmatic case against a specific mode of tool making, practiced within the digital humanities and beyond, of the sort that confuses tools with methods.
+More perniciously, the kind of tools I have in mind prevent or tacitly discourage a critical engagement with methodology, so sorely needed for the field's advancement.
+To be clear: much work remains to be done in the area of improving humanities infrastructure.
+The care of sites and archives that facilitate collaboration within our community is not in question here.
+Rather, I am concerned with research tools that offer the promise of easy insight.

 To put the question most acutely, I ask: Can research and tool-making ever be practiced apart from each other, in any field?
 Imagine a group of astronomers using a telescope that reveals wondrous far-away star constellations.
-Yet, our hypothetical scientists do not know whether the stars that they see are real, or whether they are an artifact of the telescope.
+Yet, our hypothetical scientists do not know if these stars are real, or whether they are an artifact of the telescope.
 This, in short, has always been a tool-wielder's dilemma.
-Contemporary research instrumentation in our field, from natural language processing to network analysis, is complex enough to require tool makers whose knowledge may outstrip our own.
-And when it does, we can no longer be certain of received observation.
-To resolve that imbalance a delicate balance must be achieved between the tool makers and tool users.
-In the best case scenario, the tool maker and the researcher are one and the same.
-In the minimally viable case, the researcher using the tool must understand it well enough to know its biases and limitations.
+Contemporary research instrumentation in our field (just like in many others), from natural language processing to network analysis, involves complex mechanisms, the inner workings of which may lie beyond our full comprehension.
+And as soon as the tool becomes a black box, we can no longer be certain of received insight.
+To use our tools well, we must, in some real sense, know them better than the tool makers.
+At the very least, the researcher using a tool must understand it well enough to know its biases and limitations.

-What of tools?
 The best kind of tools are of our own devising.
-After spending days at wrangling a particularly messy data set, full of inconsistencies and extraneous markup, I might write a script that automates clean up.
-I might then release it as a software library to help others who face the same problem.
+After spending days at wrangling a particularly messy corpus, I might write a script that automates data wrangling.
+It may strip extraneous HTML code, for example.
+I might then release it as a software library to help others who face the same task.
 With time, I may add a graphical user interface or release my code as a web service.
 These are small acts of kindness that lift all boats.
 They accelerate the research capabilities of the whole community.
 I would do nothing to discourage such altruistic sharing.
+But let us make sure that in using such tools we do not forget to master them from inside out.
+What if my tool accidentally strips important metadata or worse yet, what if it alters the primary sources in an unexpected and biased ways?

-But let us make sure that in making tools we do not forget the lessons of numerous forgotten projects, of the sort that did not find an audience or make an impact.
+As tool makers, let us also not forget the lessons of numerous forgotten projects, of the sort that did not find an audience or failed to make an impact.
 And let us ask, why?
-For every line of code running Pandoc, NLTK, and Zotero there are thousands of abandoned lines, which nevertheless represents hard work and aspiration by many talented individuals.
-Even in failure (by conventional standards) these projects are an important part of progress and innovation.[^7] Much can be learned from them.
-I offer here the lessons from some of my own failures.
+For every line of code running Pandoc, NLTK, and Zotero there are thousands of abandoned lines, which nevertheless represent the hard work and aspiration of many talented individuals.
+Even in failure (by conventional standards) these projects can teach us something about the way we work.[^7] Much can be learned from them, but only if we take the time to carefully analyze our mistakes.
+I present here the lessons I took from some of my own failures.
 Fundamentally, I have come to believe that that the university is a uniquely terrible place to develop "big" software.
 We are much better placed to remain agile: to tinker and to experiment.
-I offer the following from an incomplete list as to the reasons
+I offer the following from an incomplete list as to the reasons why:
-why:

 1. Software is easy (cheap and fun) to build relative to the difficulty (expense and drudgery) of maintenance.
 "90% of coding is debugging.
-The other 10% is writing bugs."[^8] The adage comes naturally to most program managers and software engineers, but not to faculty, administrators, or graduate students.
-Our teaching, our support structures, and our attention spans are finite rather than cyclical: articles are published, interest wanes, funding dries up, students graduate.
-Software remains: a living and breathing thing.
-It needs constant care and much more of it as code matures.
-Standards change, dependencies break, platforms decay, customers need support.
+The other 10% is writing bugs."[^8] This aphorism comes naturally to many program managers and software engineers, who have gone through the product development cycle.
+Yet, in the excitement of building new tools, it is easy to underestimate the challenges of long-term maintenance.
+Academic attention spans are naturally cyclical: articles are published, interest wanes, funding dries up, students graduate.
+We start anew each semester.
+Software is linear.
+It requires the continuity of care and much more of it as code matures.
+Standards change, dependencies break, platforms decay, users have questions.
 The case for the humanities as a laboratory for innovation is strong, but I doubt that anyone is prepared to make "critical customer support" a part of our teaching or research experience.
-Departments, labs, libraries, and institutes are not well equipped to deal with the long-term vagrancies of maintaining software.
+Most departments, labs, libraries, and institutes are not well equipped to deal with the vagrancies of long-term software maintenance.

 2. If you build it, they might not come at all.
-Startups know that beyond the initial excitement of a product launch (and the accompanying media buzz), the challenge of any new app or web service is acquiring and retaining users, no matter how "disruptive" or "innovative" the technology.
-Just having a useful, or even a disruptively paradigm-shifting tool does not guarantee that anyone will use it.
+Startups know that beyond the initial excitement of a product launch, the challenge of any new app or web service is acquiring and retaining users, no matter how "disruptive" or "innovative" the technology.
+Just having a useful tool does not mean that anyone will use it.
 I have been working with a brilliant French developer on the next generation of distributed translation service for several years now.
 Despite his skills and dedication to the project, the website has not gained significant traction among translators or language students.
 No amount of innovative engineering or web design can guarantee participation.
 Neither of us has the time or the resources needed to implement our vision into practice,